Last updated: Dec 06, 2019

-Soon, I realized another thing – blowing horn is a necessity only 2 out of 10 times.
+Soon, I realised another thing – blowing horn is a necessity only 2 out of 10 times.

 Generally, you need to blow the horn when:

 - You’re about to approach a blind curve, and cannot see what lies in front of you.

 - The fog is quite dense, and you can’t see a thing, so along with the headlights on, you can keep blowing the horn to alert people and vehicles alike.

 - You’re passing through an area at night where streetlights are missing or not functioning.
-You want to make sure that other people on road are aware of you.
+You want to make sure that other people on the road are aware of you.

-- You need to alert elderly people walking or crossing busy streets because many elderly people develop hearing issues.
-They face a hard time because of hearing challenges.
+- You need to alert seniors walking or crossing busy streets because many senior citizens develop hearing issues.

 - You suspect that the children passing the street are not attentive enough.
 And that’s natural.
 Children are fun-loving people.
 Most of the times they are too immersed in talking with each other when crossing roads.
-In fact, at times, they aren’t even aware of the fact that they are walking on a road.
+In fact, at times, they aren’t even aware where they’re walking.
 Blowing horn to grab their attention is a valid idea.

 - Is there a blind curve on every road?

-- Are there elderly people everywhere walking down the streets?
+- Are there seniors everywhere walking down the streets?

 - Have all the children started walking on roads only?